Skip to main content

 The short version:

-Sync = push content from Revit to Pirros (updates the cloud library)
+Sync = push content from Revit to Pirros via the plugin (updates the cloud library)

 Download = pull content from Pirros into Revit (brings details into your project)